az-digital/az-quickstart-scaffolding/README.md

   This constraint ensures that the release branch will work with compatible versions of Quickstart that correspond to the compatible minor release branch, providing flexibility while maintaining alignment with the intended versions.
+### Feature or Issue Branches

+Feature or issue branches in this repository are typically created to make updates to the scaffolding to work with specific branches of `az-digital/az_quickstart`.
+When creating such a branch, it is customary to pin this repository's composer.json reference for `az-digital/az_quickstart` to a specific issue/feature branch that the changes are intended to work with.
+This ensures that the branch's changes align precisely with a particular state of the Quickstart project.

+These branches are useful for isolated development, testing of changes, or adding new features to the scaffolding that correspond to developments in the Quickstart project.

+**Notes**
+- Feature or issue branches may also be referred to as issue branches, depending on the context or the specific workflow of the project.
+- These branches may not be as stable as the main or release branches, so use them for development, experimentation, or testing rather than in production environments.
+- The use of feature or issue branches in this repository is tightly aligned with developments in the az-digital/az_quickstart project, and they should be used in conjunction with the corresponding Quickstart branches.

 ### Using the `composer create-project` command: